loteoo/hyperapp-starter/README.md

 > *Disclaimer:*
-This is an opinionated setup fine tuned to how
+This is an opinionated setup fine-tuned to how
 I personally build webapps with hyperapp.
 If you're getting started with Hyperapp or with
 JS in general, you can progressively use it's features